ml-struct-bio/drgnai/README.md

 ```

 To change the other configuration parameters, the `configs.yaml` file must be edited directly before the experiment
 is run.
-For a full overview of how to configure the parameters used in the DRGN-AI model, see the
+For a full overview of how to configure the parameters used in the CryoDRGN-AI model, see the
 [docs](https://ez-lab.gitbook.io/drgn-ai/configuration).

 ## Reference ##

 ```
-@article{drgnai,
+@article{cryodrgnai,
   title = "CryoDRGN-AI: neural ab initio reconstruction of challenging cryo-EM and cryo-ET datasets", author = "Levy, Axel and Raghu, Rishwanth and Feathers, Ryan and Grzadkowski, Michal and Poitevin, Frederic and
             Johnston, Jake D, Vallese, Francesca and Clarke, Oliver B and Wetzstein, Gordon and Zhong, Ellen D",